DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ## Introduction

 For my Code Institute Portfolio Project 4,
-I would like to implement a Booking/Reservation system so that a Travel Agent<br>can make a booking for passengers to travel with Manx Airlines,<br> with regards to flights between London and the Isle of Man.
+I would like to implement a Booking/Reservation system so that a Travel Agent<br>can make a booking for passengers to travel with Manx Airlines, with regards to flights between London and the Isle of Man.

 Manx Airlines offer three flights everyday.